beproudforurself/NETCookBookj/1_IntroductionAndBaseKnowledge.md

             return Ok(product); // 200
         }
 ```
-2. <span style="font-weight:bold">ActionResult</span> is a class that implements the IActionResult interface and represents a result of an action method.
+1. **ActionResult** is a class that implements the IActionResult interface and represents a result of an action method.
 It is used when you want to return a specific type of response from your controller actions.
 ```
  [HttpGet("specific/{id}")]
         public ActionResult<Product> GetProductSpecific(int id)